stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### SHMERR

 Yeah, basically.
-So, uh, what, what I did is, in exchange for, for turning around their business model, they gave me this excellent looking phoenix.
-Now, I realize that, what with the slight facial sagging, it's not quite as robust__ [Lydia groans]__ as it should necessarily look.
+So, uh, what--what I did is, in exchange for--for turning around their business model, they gave me this excellent-looking phoenix.
+Now I realise that, what with the slight facial sagging, it's not quite as... robust--

+##### [Lydia groans]

+#### SHMERR

+--as it should necessarily look.
 But I think that the sentiment is there.

 #### LYDIA